HabitGraylight/NanoHarness/README.md

 ## Security

 Agents with tool access can cause real damage.
 Production deployments should implement permission gates, sandbox execution, and prompt injection defenses.
 See the coding agent example for a reference permission pipeline.

 ---

+## Acknowledgments

+The theoretical foundation of this project is based on the [Agent Harness Survey](https://github.com/Gloriaameng/Awesome-Agent-Harness).

+---